dsaidgovsg/terraform-modules/modules/traefik/README.md

 The example Nomad jobspec below shows how one might want to deploy [hashi-ui](https://github.com/jippi/hashi-ui) on the internal entrypoint for your internal users only.
 Most importantly, take note of the `tags` key of the `service` stanza.
+You must also remember to create DNS records to point to the ELB provisioned by this module.

 ```hcl
 job "hashi-ui" {